Battle of Redwood Ferry: Exchange of fire and escape

-Captain Marsh was unhurt, but the Dakota warriors who had taken over the ferryhouse behind him then opened fire in the right rear.
+Captain Marsh was unhurt and ordered his men to fall back to the ferryhouse, only for the Dakota warriors who had taken over the ferryhouse unnoticed behind him to open fire in the right rear.
 The captain ordered an about face.
 His men closed ranks, advanced, and fired a volley, but it was mostly in vain, as more of them fell.
 On Marsh's command, the surviving men broke for cover in the thicket extending downstream for two miles.
 The Dakota warriors skirted the thicket from a distance, too far for their shots to reach Marsh and his men.
 Finally, as the timber and underbrush thinned, Marsh decided to cross the stream to avoid further fire, and attempt to find their way back to the fort on the south bank.
 A confident swimmer, Marsh entered the water first, but suffered a cramp and drowned, despite the efforts of two of his men to save him.

 Nineteen-year-old Sergeant John F. Bishop then led fifteen survivors, including five wounded men, back to Fort Ridgely.
 They reached the fort after nightfall.
-Eight other infantrymen arrived at the fort separately.
+Eight other infantrymen arrived at the fort separately, including the severely-wounded William Blodgett and William Sutherland, who would only reach the relative safety of the fort on August 20 after two days' travel alone through hostile wilderness.

 Aftermath

-McLean was able to relay message and Lt.
-Sheehan with C Company returned to reinforce the beleaguered outpost.